-- 21. In April 2016, Cabinet approved various documents as the basis for beginning to prepare, and consult on, a new Local Plan for the Borough (Min. ref.
+- 20. In April 2016, Cabinet approved various documents as the basis for beginning to prepare, and consult on, a new Local Plan for the Borough (Min. ref.
 C141 (2)).
-These included the Local Development Scheme, the Draft Statement of Community Involvement, a Housing Requirement Technical Paper and the Strategic Options and Scoping Paper. - 22.
-This report aims to set out the outcome of the consultation process undertaken over the summer looking at the Vision, Aims and Objectives of the Local Plan and consideration of strategic growth areas and planning issues.
+These included the Local Development Scheme, the Draft Statement of Community Involvement, a Housing Requirement Technical Paper and the Strategic Options and Scoping Paper. - 21.
+This report aims to set out the outcome of the consultation process undertaken over the summer looking at the vision, aims and objectives of the Local Plan and consideration of strategic growth areas.
 Consultation with statutory consultees, members of the public and other interested bodies has enabled us to develop a strategic vision for Darlington over the next 20 years that meets the requirements of national planning policy but with local aspirations reflected.
-Consultation material consisted of an Issues and Scoping Report setting out the councils initial findings on the scope of a new local plan which linked to our Interim Planning Position Statement (IPPS) issued in April 2016. - 23.
-This report covers Stage 1 of the Local Plan process setting the strategic framework to guiding the further development of the plan and the strategic issues to be addressed.
-Stage 1 has been completed within the timetable set in the LDS.
-This report concludes with an outline of the next steps in developing Stage 2 of the Plan.
+Consultation material consisted of an Issues and Scoping Report setting out the councils initial findings on the scope of a new local plan which linked to our Interim Planning Position Statement (IPPS) issued in April 2016. - 22.
+This is just the first stage of the process but this work has been key to guiding the further development of the plan.
+This report concludes with an outline of the next steps in the developing a plan.

-Engagement Process - Overview
+Consultation Process - Overview